tayganr/multi-agent-insurance-claim/instructions/id_verification.md

 2. Read the driver's license or ID document using `read_extracted_file`.
 3. Call `get_policy_holder_details` to retrieve the official policy holder information.
 4. Compare the ID document details with the policy holder details.
-5. Check for matches in: **Name, Date of Birth, Licence Number, Address.**
+5. Check for matches in: **Name, Date of Birth, Licence Number, Address.**  Note: Date format differences (e.g., 1990-05-12 vs. 05/12/1990) are acceptable as long as the actual date is the same.
+Only mismatched dates should be marked as ❌.
 6. Use `save_id_verification_result` to save your verification findings.

 ## Output Format

 Provide results in well-formatted markdown as follows:

 ### Identity Verification Status